Replacing your lawn

 Make sure you get freshly cut and newly delivered turf.
 You can find a local grower using the Turfgrass Growers Association's tool.

 Not all turf is created equal - you can get several grades which suit different purposes.
-Domestic turf contains dwarf perennial ryegrass and is very hard wearing, while fine turf, contains grasses such as bents and fescues and is better for a showpiece landscaping project.
+Domestic turf contains dwarf perennial ryegrass and is very hard wearing, while fine turf, contains grasses such as bentgrass and fescues and is better for a showpiece landscaping project.

 In areas of high shade you may want to choose shade loving turf such as those containing a high percentage of fine-leaved grasses, among them creeping red fescue and smooth-stalked meadow grass.